Author Archives: maryjane

 photo-of-the-day

-For a chance to win a copy of Secret Garden, along with a box of 24 Prismacolor Colored Pencils and a Prismacolor Premier Pencil Sharpener, tell me one thing you enjoy about MaryJanesFarm in the comments below.
-We’ll toss your name into a hat and draw one lucky winner in mid-September, when the Aug/Sept issue expires on newsstands.
+Find step-by-step instructions for gel-plate printing in the “Farm Life” section of the Aug/Sept issue.
+And for a chance to win a pouch of ChillOver Powder, tell me about a new craft you’ve discovered in the comments below.
+We’ll toss your name in a hat and draw one lucky winner in mid-September, when the Aug/Sept issue expires on newsstands.
 Stay tuned for more magazine-related giveaways!

 If you’re not yet a subscriber to MaryJanesFarm, subscribe here for only $19.95/year.